Do you ever feel like you’re in a writing slump?

 - Try something new.
 If you always write fiction, try to write a song lyric.
 If you’re stuck on poetry, try writing a personal essay.
 Change genres: if you’re a romance writer, give science fiction a spin.

-- Find seven writing exercises that intrigue you. then set aside twenty minutes a day for a week to tackle those writing exercises.
+- Find seven writing exercises that intrigue you. and then set aside twenty minutes a day for a week to tackle those writing exercises.
 When you’re done, make a list of things you learned.
 Can you turn any of those exercises into a bigger project, like a short story or a poem?
 A book?

 What are some of your favorite creative writing projects?
 If you have any ideas to add to this list, please share them in the comments.
 And keep writing!